yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/dashboard/create-user-groups.md

 {{< note success >}}
 **Note**

-You can now create your own custom permissions using the [Additional Permissions API](/docs/tyk-dashboard-api/org/permissions/) or by updating, [`security.additional_permissions`](/docs/tyk-dashboard/open-policy-agent/#configuration) map, in the Tyk Dashboard config.
+You can now create your own custom permissions using the [Additional Permissions API](/docs/tyk-dashboard-api/org/permissions/) or by updating the [`security.additional_permissions`](/docs/tyk-dashboard/open-policy-agent/#configuration) settings in your Tyk Dashboard `tyk_analytics.conf`.
-Custom permission could be managed also over config file in the Dashboard config file (`tyk_analytics.conf`).
+See [Open Policy Agent](/docs/tyk-dashboard/open-policy-agent/) for more details.
 {{< /note >}}